 Edward Larocque Tinker Visiting Professors

 Columbia University is one of five major universities to have a professorship endowed by the Tinker Foundation.
-The goal of the Tinker Visiting Professor program is to bring to the campus preeminent scholars and professionals - journalists, writers, artists, public officials - who are citizens of a Spanish, or Portuguese-speaking Latin American country, Portugal, or Spain, and reside in the region, as a means of encouraging contact and collaboration.
-Please note that If the applicant is a citizen of Portugal or Spain, she/he must have expertise on Latin America.
+The goal of the Tinker Visiting Professor program is to foster regional exchange through bringing to campus preeminent scholars and professionals - journalists, writers, artists, public officials residing in Latin America.
+The opportunity is open to candidates residing in the Spanish- and Portuguese-speaking countries of Latin America, including the Caribbean.

 Since the inception of the Tinker program in 1971, Columbia has hosted many distinguished visitors for one-semester periods of residence.
 These guests have strengthened our curriculum offerings on Latin America, complemented departmental strengths, and contributed to understanding of Latin American issues.